 In conclusion, the purpose of arts/humanities is refining culture as the embodiment of a people’s values and beliefs about life, society, etc. While the purpose of science is providing techniques or the technology for people to respond to their environments following these values/beliefs.
 Some people denigrate culture by equating it with stagnation or rejection of technological progress.
 Culture is not a rejection of technological progress, but the value/belief system that influences people’s interactions with humans, nature, resources or supernatural.
 Technology, fashion, sports, food, medicine, music, and other scientific knowledge and skills are not rivals to culture.
 Instead, they are products and tools people invent or adopt to express their culture.
 For culture gives order, passion, purpose, appreciation and fulfilment to science and technology.
 A European does not become nor steal the culture of Hausa, Igbo or Yoruba because he used any of these cultures’ cloth, music, food, medicine or games.
 Instead, he adopts their techniques or belief-systems about humans, community, nature, divine and others.

-By seizing the different communities’ rights to their resources, the colonially imposed government takes away what the people need for technological production to express the beauty and goodness of their cultures.
-It makes them directly or indirectly dependent on government’s sharing of salaries and handouts.
+By seizing the different communities’ rights to their lands and resources, the colonially imposed government takes away what the people need for technological production to express the beauty and goodness of their cultures.
+It makes them directly dependent on government’s sharing of salaries and handouts.
 And without the cohesion from technological productivity, people relegate the communal bonding that characterizes Africa, and upon which industrialization could grow.
 Instead, they adopt an extreme individualism for positioning themselves (politically or professionally) to benefit from the consumerist-sharing in the exploitative postcolonial system.
 But despite the fear and mutual suspicion among Nigerians, arts/humanities will raise the faith for a new Nigeria from the synthesis of the responsible and productive aspects of our cultures, so that technology will grow to express the beauty and goodness in our various great cultures.

 “He cannot be a good natural scientist or social scientist without first being a fully developed man, and he will not be that, if he is not acquainted with the humanities first.”